stephanephanon/womenwhocode/scrapy_tutorial/README.md

 # Before You Start

 1. Clone the repo.
-You need the 'scrapy' directory for this lab.
+You need the 'scrapy_tutorial' directory for this lab.
 2. Install python if you don't have it.
 Python 3 is preferred.
 3. Make a python virtual environment and install Scrapy.